zchen1-ua/be434-fall-2021/assignments/09_fasta/README.md

 Seq: CGCTAGCTACGACTCGACGACAGCGAACACGCGATCGATCGGAAATGAGAGAGTAGCAA
 ```

-The program should accept one or more required positional arguments that are readable files and an optional `-o|--outdir` output directory name that defaults to `out`.
+The program should accept one or more required positional arguments that are readable files and an optional `-o|--outdir` output directory name that defaults to `split`.
 When run with no arguments, the program should print a brief usage:

 ```